Vinc3r/ReTiCo/README.md

 ## Documentation

-This addon was made to help using a 3D realtime workflow, and so glTF export.
+This addon was made to help 3D realtime workflows, and also glTF import/export.

 - <a href="#materials">Materials</a> panel
 - <a href="#meshes">Meshes</a> panel